- Program Code:3735

 - Program Length:2 years/ 4 semesters

-The Mechanical Engineering Technology – Design (Fast-Track) courses in this college engineering program combine engineering theory and practice that emphasize the design and development of various mechanical devices and equipment.
+The Mechanical Engineering Technology – Design (Fast-Track) courses in this college engineering program will combine engineering theory and practice that emphasize the design and development of various mechanical devices and equipment.

 Mechanical engineering labs include material properties, strength of materials, fluid mechanics, thermodynamics and quality assurance testing equipment.